Moment

 The Moment wearable device keeps track of your surroundings and notifies you of them via haptic feedback.
 It's designed to be slim enough to comfortably wear but solid enough to give accurate information.
 Use the app to adjust distances, haptic strength, and even the haptic language yourself.

-To view our full project, please check out out Process Book
+To view our full project please check out our process book